-PLEASE TAKE NOTICE that the 2005 Annual Meeting of Stockholders of Rollins, Inc., a Delaware corporation (the "Company"), will be held at the Company's offices located at 2170 Piedmont Road, N.E., Atlanta, Georgia on Tuesday, April 26, 2005, at 12:40 P.M., or any adjournment thereof, for the following purposes:
+PLEASE TAKE NOTICE that the 2006 Annual Meeting of Stockholders of Rollins, Inc., a Delaware corporation (the "Company"), will be held at the Company's offices located at 2170 Piedmont Road, N.E., Atlanta, Georgia on Tuesday, April 25, 2006, at 12:30 P.M., or any adjournment thereof, for the following purposes:

-- (a) To elect two Class I directors to the Board of Directors; - (b) To transact such other business as may properly come before the meeting or any adjournment thereof.
+- 1. To elect two Class II directors to the Board of Directors; - 2.
+To amend the Certificate of Incorporation of the Company to increase the number of authorized shares of capital stock to 170,500,000 shares; - 3.
+To transact such other business as may properly come before the meeting or any adjournment thereof.

-The Proxy Statement dated March 23, 2005 is attached.
+The Proxy Statement dated April 4, 2006 is attached.

-The Board of Directors has fixed the close of business on March 17, 2005, as the record date for the determination of stockholders entitled to notice of, and to vote at, the meeting.
+The Board of Directors has fixed the close of business on March 17, 2006, as the record date for the determination of stockholders entitled to notice of, and to vote at, the meeting.